unfulvio/wp-currencies/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+PHP 5.4 is now the minimum PHP version required to run the plugin.

 = 1.3.0 =
-IMPORTANT: WCML support was removed since with most recent updates in WCML it broke WCML.
-WCML now offers hooks to alter rates output and you can filter those rates with WP Currencies functions in your theme.
+WCML support was dropped since with recent changes in WCML, WP Currencies was no longer compatible with it.
+However, WCML now offers hooks to alter its currency rates and you can use these with WP Currencies to dynamically change them.

 = 1.2.2 =
 Fixed a bug where the currencies table was not created in database; you may want to deactivate and reactivate the plugin after this upgrade if you were experiencing issues.